 Can File Arguments Use Revision Specifier?
 Can File Arguments Use Revision Range?
 Minimal Access Level Required N/A N/A super p4 logtail -b Display the last two kilobytes of the log file, as two separate blocks 1024 -m 2 of 1,024 bytes each.

-For more about administering Helix server, see the Helix Core Server Administrator Guide.

-p4 merge
+See Logging commands in the $Helix\ Core\ Server\ Administrator\ Guide.$ p4 merge

-Merge one set of files into another.
+Merge one set of files (and/or the stream spec) into another.